-During the year ended 31 December 2018, WICE wrote premium of £133.9 million (2017 - £87.3 million) and made a profit before tax of £0.5 million (2017 - loss £1.0 million).
-Premium written in the current year represents a growth in excess of 50% compared to the prior year as a result of new capacity arrangements.
-Premium written by WICE consists primarily of motor insurance, in both the United Kingdom ("U.K.") and the Republic of Ireland, together with a small amount pet insurance in the Republic of Ireland and now discontinued French property-related risks.
+During the year ended 31 December 2019, WICE wrote premium of £169.4 million (2018 - £133.9 million) and made a profit before tax of £1.4 million (2018 - £0.5 million).
+Premium written in the current year represents a growth in excess of 25% compared to the prior year as a result of two new capacity arrangements and the increase of capacity provision to existing books of business.
+Premium written by WICE consists primarily of motor insurance in the United Kingdom ("U.K."), with the motor and pet insurance business in the Republic of Ireland now in run off.
 WICE furthermore operates a branch in Romania which provides motor insurance.